Electoral Act 1993

 89DInquiry to be made to update electoral rolls

-1. The Electoral Commission must, at the times required by or under this section, direct an inquiry to be made in relation to the particulars on the roll for every person registered as an elector of a district.
+1. The Electoral Commission must make an inquiry into the particulars on the roll for every person registered as an elector of a district at the following times:

 1. at any other time determined by the Electoral Commission.

-1. In any year in which a triennial general election of members of any local authority must be held under the Local Electoral Act 2001, the Electoral Commission must direct an inquiry to be made concerning the particulars on the roll of every person who—
+1. Additionally, in any year in which a triennial general election of members of any local authority is due to be held in accordance with section 10(2) of the Local Electoral Act 2001, the Electoral Commission must make an inquiry into the particulars on the roll for every person who—

 2. is registered as an elector of a district; and